basecamp/policies/incapacitated/index.md

 First, we are so sorry.
 Managing administrative aspects is often the last thing you may want to do under these circumstances.
 We’ve tried to set up a process that makes managing your loved one’s HEY for You account as smooth as possible while also honoring the privacy and security obligations we have to our customers.

-HEY for Work accounts are owned by the organization detailed during signup, if this is a legal entity.
-If the organization is unincorporated, the account is owned by the individual who signed up for the account.

 **If you just want to stop the account from being billed and do not need access to any data,** the fastest way to do this is by cancelling the associated credit card directly via the credit card company.

 **If you have the login credentials of the account,** you can manage billing, export data, and cancel an account through the Account & Billing page.
 You can access the Account & Billing page via the Me menu.